 There was a huge, brilliant red rug hanging in a store.
 I decided to pull it down for a horizontal view.
-Relentless yanking released the heavy rug — right on my head, a hard corner brutally landing on my eyeball.
-I saw lightning flash like when your face is struck with a ball, except this kept going like a strobe.
+Relentless yanking released the heavy rug — right on my head, a hard corner crash-landing on my eyeball.
+I saw flashes like when your face is struck with a ball, except this kept going like a strobe.

 Some months later, at a routine eye exam in an eyeglass shop, I was told to go to an ophthalmologist because my eye pressure test read too high.
-That’s the test where they force an awful puff of air into your eye with an apparatus while the onus is on you not to blink.
+That’s the test where an apparatus forces an awful puff of air into your eye while the onus is on you not to blink.
 It sucks.
 A high reading can mean glaucoma.
 That really sucks.

 After freaking out that I was going blind and realizing how nothing would matter if I lost my sight — our great view, choosing a sofa color — I looked online for causes of glaucoma.
-Since I didn’t fall into the specified demographics, the only category left was “severe trauma to the eyes.”
+Since I didn’t fall into the specified demographics, the only category left was “severe eye trauma.”
 Like a giant rug colliding with your cornea.

 It took me weeks to get myself to a real eye doctor, but before that, a semi-conscious bit of me woke up every day believing blindness could be part of my future.
 When I finally did get around to an ophthalmologist, he found nothing wrong with my eyes.